Back to National Guide

 Brisbane's subtropical conditions and housing styles shape how shower leaks present and what they cost to fix.

-Slab-on-ground homes.
-Sunnybank, Eight Mile Plains, Springfield, Carindale.
+Slab-on-ground homes (Sunnybank, Eight Mile Plains, Springfield, Carindale).
 Most post-1970s Brisbane homes sit on concrete slabs.
 When a shower membrane fails on a slab, water does not drain downward.
-Instead, it tracks sideways along the slab surface, appearing as damp patches in adjacent rooms or hallways.
-The visible damage can show up metres from the shower itself, which complicates diagnosis.
+Instead, it tracks sideways along the slab surface, appearing as damp patches or tile lifting in adjacent rooms, hallways, or even bedrooms.
+The visible damage can show up metres from the shower itself.
+A flood test is the most reliable way to confirm the shower is the source before committing to tile removal.
+On the positive side, slab homes have no timber subfloor to rot, so the structural risk is lower and repair scope is more predictable.

-Queenslanders and high-set homes.
-Paddington, Red Hill, Ashgrove, Woolloongabba.
+Queenslanders and high-set homes (Paddington, Red Hill, Ashgrove, Woolloongabba).
 These homes have timber-framed bathroom floors.
 When the shower leaks, water drops through the floor and stains the ceiling of the room below.
-Brisbane's humidity means this staining often appears within weeks of a membrane failure, which is faster than in cooler climates.
+Brisbane's humidity means this staining often appears within weeks of a membrane failure, much faster than in cooler climates.
 The upside is earlier detection, which can limit the extent of timber damage.
+In Paddington and Ashgrove, waterproofers frequently find that the timber framing is still sound if the homeowner acted within a few months of noticing the first signs.

 Humidity and mould.
 Brisbane's warm, humid conditions promote rapid mould growth behind tiles when moisture gets in.
 A shower leak that might take months to produce visible mould in Melbourne can produce it within weeks in Brisbane.
-If you notice black spots in grout joints or a persistent musty smell, the problem is likely more advanced than it appears from the tile face.
+Black spots in grout joints or a persistent musty smell are signs the problem extends beyond the tile surface.
+If mould has spread into wall framing, remediation by a licenced mould assessor may be needed before waterproofing work begins.

 QBCC compliance.
-If the membrane is replaced, the work requires a QBCC compliance certificate and pre-tiling inspection.
-This protects you if problems arise later.
+If the membrane is replaced, the work requires a QBCC waterproofing licence holder and a compliance certificate.
+The pre-tiling inspection is mandatory.
+This certificate protects you if problems arise later and is required for insurance claims related to the repair.

 Hiring a Licensed Waterproofer in QLD

-Shower leak repair involving membrane work requires a QBCC-licensed waterproofer.
+Shower leak repair involving membrane work requires a QBCC-licensed waterproofer holding a Certificate III in Construction Waterproofing.
 Verify licences on the QBCC licensee register.
-The waterproofing trade class requires a Certificate III in Construction Waterproofing.

-• Flood test or leak detection results before committing to strip-out
+• Flood test or leak detection offered before committing to a full strip-out

 How We Calculate